What Are Federal Nursing Home Laws?

 As of 2019, a few different federal laws have impacted how nursing homes operate.
 Below, find information about some of the most important federal nursing home laws.

 Nursing Home Reform Act (1987)

-Under the Nursing Home Reform Act, all facilities must:
+Under the Nursing Home Reform Act, facilities must:

-- Accurately assess each patient’s health status and individual needs
+- Assess each resident’s health status and individual needs

 - Develop a written plan specific to each resident

 - Ensure residents can be active and choose activities

 - Keep residents as healthy as possible

 - Maintain accurate and accessible resident records

 - Maintain the right amount of staff to meet residents’ needs